Finalguardian01/mcDiscordWhitelister/README.md

 ## Commands

-- `/whitelist <username>` — usable only by members with the configured role.Validates the username against Mojang, then adds it via RCON.
+- `/whitelist <username>` — usable only by members with the configured role.Validates the username against Mojang, then adds it to the whitelist via RCON.
 - `/unwhitelist <username>` — admin-only (Discord "Administrator" permission), removes a username via RCON.

 ## Setup